jefferyharrell/Captioner-infra/SPEC.md

 - No rescan button in UI.
 - Responsive design; works on all modern browsers.
 - Basic accessibility: alt text is caption > filename > blank.
-- No upload/delete UI; images identified by SHA-256 hash.
+- No upload/delete UI; images are identified by database id and object_key.

 ## 9. Project Structure